The Challenges of Remote Work and How to Overcome Them

 Organize Your Tasks

 It’s essential to prioritize your tasks and remember to deal with them according to your energy and not the time you have.
 Your energy may fluctuate within the day, so take advantage of the time where you feel most motivated to do your work and consider taking breaks at times when you start to feel tired.
-If possible, try to limit the number of tasks you deal with per day and use that can help you focus when you need to.
+If possible, try to limit the number of tasks you deal with per day and use anti-distraction applications that can help you focus when you need to.